harterrt/harterrt/content/mozilla/okrs_and_4dx.md

 ## But what about all the other work?

+Remember, your single OKR
+**does not need to encompass all of the work you're going to do in a quarter**.

 In reality, we have dozens of responsibilities we have to execute on every day: code reviews, answering questions, meetings, interviews, actually coding...
 Setting a single wildly important goal